springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## Along with success comes a reputation for wisdom. - Euripides
+    ## Being entirely honest with oneself is a good exercise. - Sigmund Freud